-- Excludes the units in the last column of this table.
-Unless otherwise noted, each of our directors and executive officers has sole voting power and sole dispositive power with respect to the shares - All share numbers have been rounded to the nearest whole share number and include any restricted shares. (b) - Calculated in accordance with Rule 13d-3 under the Exchange Act, and based on 315,784,692 shares of common stock issued and outstanding at the close of business on March 16, 2022.
-Each of our - directors and named executive officers beneficially owns less than 1% of our outstanding common stock.

-The numbers in this column represent outstanding RSUs, both vested and unvested, including RSUs represented as units in the DCP's Stock Unit Fund, and earned PSUs held in the DCP.
-For further (d) discussion of RSUs and PSUs refer to "Director Compensation" and "Executive Compensation."
-Executive Compensation."
-Executive Compensation are units in the DCP's stock investment fund, a measurement fund under which units are equal in value to shares of the Company's common stock and are settled in cash. - (e) These units apply for purposes of our stock ownership guidelines, and Ms. Ellingsen and Messrs.
-Hughes and Stuart hold 19,865 units, 7,600 units and 13,876 units, respectively.
-Prior to his election to the Board on April 1, 2021, Mr. Tyler owned 5 shares of Republic common stock. - (2) The aggregate amount of common stock beneficially owned by Mr. DelGhiaccio consists of 6,567 shares owned directly by him and 3,790 shares owned through our Employee Stock - The aggregate amount of common stock beneficially owned by Mr. Stuart consists of 12,239 shares owned directly by him and 675 shares owned through our ESPP.

-The aggregate amount of common stock beneficially owned by all current directors and all executive officers as a group consists of (a) 196,353 shares owned directly, and (b) 4,465 shares owned (3) (4)
+- (a) Excludes the units in the last column of this table.
+Unless otherwise noted, each of our directors and executive officers has sole voting power and sole dispositive power with respect to the shares listed. - (b) All share numbers have been rounded to the nearest whole share number and include any restricted shares. - (c) Calculated in accordance with Rule 13d-3 under the Exchange Act, and based on 315,784,692 shares of common stock issued and outstanding at the close of business on March 16, 2022.
+Each of our directors and named executive officers beneficially owns less than 1% of our outstanding common stock. - (d) The numbers in this column represent outstanding RSUs, both vested and unvested, including RSUs represented as units in the DCP's Stock Unit Fund, and earned PSUs held in the DCP.
+For further discussion of RSUs and PSUs refer to "Director Compensation" and "Executive Compensation - Components of Executive Compensation." - (e) Excluded from this column are units in the DCP's stock investment fund, a measurement fund under which units are equal in value to shares of the Company's common stock and are settled in cash.
+These units apply for purposes of our stock ownership guidelines, and Ms. Ellingsen and Messrs.
+Hughes and Stuart hold 19,865 units, 7,600 units and 13,876 units, respectively. - (1) Prior to his election to the Board on April 1, 2021, Mr. Tyler owned 5 shares of Republic common stock. - (2) The aggregate amount of common stock beneficially owned by Mr. DelGhiaccio consists of 6,567 shares owned directly by him and 3,790 shares owned through our Employee Stock Purchase Plan ("ESPP"). - (3) The aggregate amount of common stock beneficially owned by Mr. Stuart consists of 12,239 shares owned directly by him and 675 shares owned through our ESPP. - (4) The aggregate amount of common stock beneficially owned by all current directors and all executive officers as a group consists of (a) 196,353 shares owned directly, and (b) 4,465 shares owned through our ESPP.